FeaturesPricingBlogResourcesAboutContact

 This is not buried in fine print — Juicer does disclose it on the pricing page — but it is consistently overlooked in third-party reviews.
 Discovering this after you have published a social feed to your website and then watching it stop updating because your LinkedIn token expired is a frustrating experience.

-Who the Starter plan works for: Small businesses whose primary social channels are Instagram, Facebook, YouTube, and TikTok; who need a single well-designed feed embedded on one section of their website; and who do not rely heavily on LinkedIn or X/Twitter for brand presence.
+Who the Starter plan works for: Small businesses whose primary social channels are Instagram, Facebook, YouTube, and TikTok; who need unlimited embed placements showing the same combined feed; and who do not rely heavily on LinkedIn or X/Twitter for brand presence.

 The Pro Plan ($99/mo): The Multi-Source Option With a Hidden Ceiling

 The Pro plan is a significant jump from Starter in both capability and price.
-You get 30 sources spread across three embeddable feeds, a 10-minute refresh rate, analytics, and full custom CSS.
+You get 30 sources with unlimited website embeds, a 10-minute refresh rate, analytics, and full custom CSS.
 The 10-minute refresh is a meaningful upgrade for businesses with active social accounts or running live campaigns.

 The jump from $25 to $99 per month is steep — nearly a 4x increase.
 And there is nothing in between.
 If you need 8 sources instead of 5, you still pay $99.
 If you need 12 sources, you still pay $99.
 The jump from Starter to Pro is binary, and for businesses that fall in the 6-to-15 source range, the pricing gap feels disproportionate to the added value.